 SAM-powered Segmentation | Unitlab Annotate

-Alternatively, draw a rectangle to define the area of interest—SAM will segment everything inside it and set the relevant classes:
+Alternatively, draw a box around the area of interest—SAM will segment everything inside it and assign the right classes.

 SAM-powered Segmentation | Unitlab Annotate